Fullscreen/google_currency/README.md

     # set default bank to instance of GoogleCurrency
     Money.default_bank = Money::Bank::GoogleCurrency.new

+    # instruct the currency bank to use Rails caching`
     Money.default_bank.use_cache = true

     # create a new money object, and use the standard #exchange_to method